Connect with others who understand.

 Elafibranor

-Elafibranor is a new PBC treatment approved by the U.S. Food and Drug Administration (FDA) in June 2024.
-It may be taken alone or in combination with UDCA.
+Elafibranor is a PBC treatment approved by the FDA in June 2024.
+It may be taken alone or in combination with ursodiol.
+It belongs to a group of drugs called peroxisome proliferator-activated receptor (PPAR) agonists.
+This group of drugs may help reduce inflammation and the toxic effects of bile acids.

 Liver Transplant

-You may need a liver transplant if your PBC symptoms don’t respond to medication or if your condition worsens.
+You may need a liver transplant if your PBC symptoms don’t improve with medication or if your condition gets worse.
 A liver transplant involves surgery to replace your diseased liver with a healthy liver donated by another person.

 However, even with a new liver, PBC can come back in some people.
 If PBC does return after you receive a liver transplant, it usually progresses more slowly.